Embassy Gardens, London, United Kingdom

 The project will include 2.6 million square feet of mixed-use development, including apartments, 600,000ft² of office space and 100,000ft² of retail and leisure space.

-The retail space will include a new Waitrose supermarket to serve the needs of the residents and locals.
+The retail space includes a new Waitrose supermarket to serve the needs of the residents and locals.
 A 100-bedroom boutique hotel will be located next to Embassy Gardens.

-Embassy Gardens will include the Eg:le Private Residents Club, which will provide residents with access to exclusive private club facilities.
-The club will include a private lounge and library, a business centre, private cinema, fitness centre and an apartment lounge.
-A café, bar and restaurant will be located on the ground floor of the club.
+Embassy Gardens includes the Eg:le Private Residents Club, which will provide residents with access to exclusive private club facilities.
+It includes a private lounge and library, a business centre, private cinema, fitness centre and an apartment lounge.
+A café, bar and restaurant are located on the ground floor of the club.

-The business centre at the club will be equipped with Wi-Fi and include two meeting rooms.
-Several private meeting rooms will be located next to the business centre.
+The business centre at the club is equipped with Wi-Fi and includes two meeting rooms.
+Several private meeting rooms are also located next to the business centre.

-The private cinema, equipped with surround sound, comfortable seating and definition digital projection, will enable to view movies or sports with friends and family.
+The private cinema is equipped with surround sound, comfortable seating and definition digital projection.

-The apartment lounge will be available for hosting private parties.
-It will offer views of the landscaped gardens, and have a lounge, bar, games room and private dining facilities.
+The apartment lounge is available for hosting private parties.
+It offers views of the landscaped gardens, and have a lounge, bar, games room and private dining facilities.

-The club's health spa will include a 16m pool, steam room and sauna, tanning and treatment rooms, and a yoga and dance studio.
+The club's health spa will include a 16m pool, steam room and sauna, tanning and treatment rooms, as well as a yoga and dance studio.
 Fully trained professional staff will be available at the spa.